hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250611880v1-addressing-bias-in-llms-strategies-and-application-to-fair-ai-based-.md

 ---
 layout: default
-title: Addressing Bias in LLMs: Strategies and Application to Fair AI-based Recruitment
+title: "Addressing Bias in LLMs: Strategies and Application to Fair AI-based Recruitment"
 ---

 # Addressing Bias in LLMs: Strategies and Application to Fair AI-based Recruitment